What3words

 What3words (stylized as what3words) is a proprietary geocode system designed to identify any location on the surface of Earth with a resolution of approximately 3 m.
 It is owned by What3words Limited, based in London, England.
 The system encodes geographic coordinates into three permanently fixed dictionary words.
 For example, the front door of 10 Downing Street in London is identified by ///slurs.this.shark.

 What3words differs from most location encoding systems in that it uses words rather than strings of numbers or letters, and the pattern of this mapping is not obvious; the algorithm mapping locations to words is copyrighted.

 What3words has been subject to a number of criticisms both for its closed source code and the significant risk of ambiguity and confusion in its three word addresses.
-This has resulted in some to advise against the use of What3words in safety critical applications.
+This has led rescuers to advise against the use of What3words in safety critical applications.

 The company has a website, apps for iOS and Android, and an API for bidirectional conversion between What3words addresses and latitude–longitude coordinates.

 History

 Founded by Chris Sheldrick, Jack Waley-Cohen, Mohan Ganesalingam and Michael Dent, What3words was launched in July 2013.
 Sheldrick and Ganesalingam conceived the idea when Sheldrick, working as an event organizer, struggled to get bands and equipment to the appropriate loading docks and entrances of large music venues.
 Sheldrick tried using GPS coordinates, but decided that words were better than numbers after transposing two digits led a driver to the wrong location.
 He credits a mathematician friend for the idea of dividing the world into 3 m squares, and the linguist Jack Waley-Cohen with using memorable words.
 The company was incorporated in March 2013 and a patent application for the core technology filed in April 2013.
 In November 2013, What3words raised US$500,000 of seed funding.

 What3words originally sold "OneWord" addresses, which were stored in a database for a yearly fee, but this offering was discontinued as the company switched to a business-to-business model.
 In 2015, the company was targeting logistics companies, post offices, and couriers.

 In January 2018, Mercedes-Benz bought approximately 10% of the company and announced support for What3words in future versions of their infotainment and navigation system.

 In March 2021, it was announced that ITV plc had invested £2 million in What3words as the first investment in its media-for-equity scheme.

-what3words has raised more than £50m from investors since launching.
+What3words has raised more than £50m from investors since launching.
 In 2024, what3words had a turnover of £2.2m and made a loss of £10.6m.